aces/Loris/docs/API/LorisRESTAPI.md

 GET /projects/$ProjectName
 ```

-Will return a 200 series error code if the project exists, and 404 code if it does not.
-The body of the
+Will return a 200 OK response if the project exists, and 404 Not Found if it does not, as well as any portion of the API under /projects/$ProjectName.

-request will be an entity of the form
+The body of the request to /projects/$ProjectName will be an entity of the form:

 ```json
 {